Propaganda in East Germany: Pamphlets

 The German Democratic Republic created pamphlets to promote a socialist and peaceful way of life to those living in Eastern Germany.
-These pamphlets were dropped in the Federal Territory of East German zones in large "propaganda rockets" and small "metal coconuts", along with "occurrence reports" that documents the times they were sent and 'outside occurrences' to spread their news in an innovative, creative and far reaching way.
-The "propaganda rockets" allowed for more people to be exposed the information over a large geographic scale.
+These pamphlets were dropped in the Federal Territory of East German zones in large "propaganda rockets" and small "metal coconuts," along with "occurrence reports" that document the times they were sent and 'outside occurrences' to spread their news in an innovative, creative, and far-reaching way.
+The "propaganda rockets" allowed for more people to be exposed to the information over a large geographic scale.